 Or if you perhaps fancy a repeat of Euro 2004, which saw rank outsiders Greece lift the trophy in Portugal, Croatia and Poland look like your best options this year at 28/1 and 50/1 respectively with bookies.com.

-Don’t leave it too late however, with odds set to change right up until the last minute.
-Outrights, golden boot and match markets are set to break records this year in terms of the amount of bets placed, with in-play options always popular among betting enthusiasts.
+Don’t leave it too late however, with football betting odds set to change right up until the last minute.
+Outrights, golden boot and match markets are set to break records this year with the amount of bets placed.
+In-play options are always popular among betting enthusiasts.